evan-mcconnell/tap-room-react/README.md

 1. [License](#license)

 ## Description
 An app that shows the state of a taproom of kegs, with features to add, remove, and edit.
-Built in React.
+Built in React, Express, Knex, and MySQL
-####  _Some Notes on Angular vs React after Week 1 React_
-The textbook difference between Angular and React is that one is a library and is a framework.
-In practice, that means that Angular has more _Angular-specific_ terminology and structure, and you need to understand at least a solid slice of both to get started.
-React has far less specifics, and although there are many "best ways" of doing things suggested by the React developers, there are always many more solutions that others have created.
-React lends itself well to this diversity by having a looser defenition of components themselves.
-While Angular compnents are a little more like what a layman might refer to as modules (I mean, they are pretty modular), React's version of components aren't tied to having a html chunk and a class chunk.
-They can be little units of both, sure, but they can also be more _functional_ based, and can alter and render  other components on a smaller scale than angular.
-Data flow/binding is also quite different since React is (at least suggested) to be unidirectional in its data flow.
-Data is always (or usually always, because React) passed down, unlike Angular where services can take and hold data to insert whereever it needs to go.
-I'm sure there are many more differences that I'll be discovering and exploring in the weeks to come.

 ## Learning Objective
-Use React to build out the UI (Week 1) and use state with class componets to build interactive features (Week 2)
+Learn how to use a locally-hosted SQL database to implement full CRUD

 ## Target Audience/Users
 * The buisness selling the contents of the kegs for tracking, and the customer so that they may see what is available at any given time.

 ## User Stories
 **As a** customer,<br>